This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 By showing that she cares and giving me the space to either talk about the struggle or not, I feel safer opening up to her.

 Affirming words such as “I am so proud of you!
-I never doubted you,” will allow your partner to also feel comfortable telling you when their struggles have been high.
-Reinforce this by letting them know that you appreciate them having told you, and by not being upset with them for having been triggered.
-What they do after that is up to their own self-control and motivation, but knowing that you are in their corner will help immensely.
+I never doubted you” will allow your partner to feel comfortable telling you when their struggles have been high.
+Reinforce this by letting them know that you appreciate them having told you and not being upset with them for being triggered.
+What they do after that is up to their self-control and motivation, but knowing that you are in their corner will help immensely.

 3. Stay informed.